BIGJRA/BIGJRA.github.io/rejuv.md

     -   Flamethrower

-This battle can be kind of tough, she has some strong Pokémon!
+This battle can be kind of tough, she has some strong Pokemon!
 That said it’s a 6v5 on no field so you should be able to win somehow.

 Enter the new grove to return to the past for now.
 We can use this